A Comparative Study on Dynamic Graph Embedding based on Mamba and Transformers

-The DG-Mamba model offers an alternative to our earlier TransformerG2G architecture~\cite{varghese2024transformerg2g} for temporal graph embedding.
+The $\mathcal{DG}$-Mamba model offers an alternative to our earlier TransformerG2G architecture~\cite{varghese2024transformerg2g} for temporal graph embedding.
 It utilizes selective scan-based SSMs (i.e., Mamba)~\cite{gu2023mamba} to efficiently capture long-range dependencies without the attention mechanism.
-The newly proposed developed DG-Mamba framework makes use of Mamba's enhanced efficiency to overcome the quadratic autoregressive inference complexity bottleneck of transformers, while also effectively managing long-range dependencies in dynamic graphs.
+The newly proposed $\mathcal{DG}$-Mamba framework makes use of Mamba's enhanced efficiency to overcome the quadratic autoregressive inference complexity bottleneck of transformers, while also effectively managing long-range dependencies in dynamic graphs.

-The main architecture of DG-Mamba is illustrated in Fig.~\ref{fig:TG-mamba}.
+The main architecture of $\mathcal{DG}$-Mamba is illustrated in Fig.~\ref{fig:TG-mamba}.
 It follows four main steps: a) data preprocessing, b) temporal graph embedding based on Mamba, c) embedding aggregation, and d) output probabilistic distributions.
 Initially, it processes discrete-time input graph snapshots using the aforementioned zero-padding technique to standardize their sizes.
 In order to capture long-range dependencies for each graph node, the history length parameter, i.e., look-back $l$, is set to $l = \{1,2,3,4,5\}$.
 Each graph snapshot $G_t = (A_t, X_t)$ has a corresponding adjacency matrix $A_t$ and a node feature matrix $X_t$, it follows the following procedure to obtain the node-level Gaussian embeddings.

 The core operation starts with the Mamba Layer.
-The input to this layer is processed using a selective scan-based state-space model (SSM)~\cite{gu2023mamba}.
-For each input graph snapshot $x$, the Mamba layer outputs embedding $e$:
+The input to this layer is processed using a selective scan-based state-space model (SSM)~\cite{gu2023mamba}.The input graph node feature $x_i$ at each timestamp $t$ is processed using the Mamba layer and outputs embedding $e_i$:

-where $x = \{ X_1, X_2, \ldots, X_T \}$ is the input sequence of graph snapshots consisting of node feature matrices.
-Next the embedding $e$ is passed through the Mean Pooling layer for aggregating the graph representation:
+where $x_i = \{x_i^t\}_{t=1}^{T}$ is the input sequence of node features for node $i$, and $l$ is the lookback.
+Next, the embedding $e_i$ is passed through the Mean Pooling layer for aggregating the graph representation:

 The pooled embedding is further transformed through a linear layer followed by the \texttt{tanh} activation function.